deity-io/falcon-platform-docs/docs/platform/server-v3/event-handlers.md

 #### BEFORE_INITIALIZED

-Fired before initialization of the instance of Falcon Server (at the beginning of `FalconServer.initialize()` method).
-This event is fired before Falcon Server is configured with basic things so it can be used to execute some logic at the very beginning of Falcon Server lifetime.
+Fired before initialization of the instance of DEITY Middleware (at the beginning of `FalconServer.initialize()` method).
+This event is fired before DEITY Middleware is configured with basic things so it can be used to execute some logic at the very beginning of DEITY Middleware lifetime.

 Parameters: